11 Tips for Photographing Your Child in Youth Sports

 Not all photo-worthy moments are limited to gameplay.
 You can capture great emotions and candid moments between the coach and players during the pre-game warm-up.
 The post-game handshakes and high fives are also worth photographing to capture the sportsmanship that youth sports are all about.
 Plus, you’ll want to have your camera ready if your child is the sportsmanship medal winner!

-Crop and Edit Later
+10. Plan to Crop and Edit Your Kids Sports Photos Later

 It’s tempting to look through your action shots right then and there, but you’ll miss out on the game and other potential photos if you look at your phone for too long.
 Don’t worry—you’ll have plenty of time to crop, straighten, and edit your pictures later.